-We will support pupils, their families, and staff by:
+The school will support pupils, their families, and staff by:

-- taking all suspicions and disclosures seriously - responding sympathetically to any request from pupils or staff for time out to deal with distress or anxiety - maintaining confidentiality and sharing information on a need-to-know basis only with relevant individuals and agencies - storing records securely - offering details of helplines, counselling or other avenues of external support - where a member of staff is the subject of an allegation made by a pupil, ensure that lines of communication are maintained - following the procedures laid down in our child protection, whistleblowing, complaints and disciplinary procedures - cooperating fully with relevant statutory agencies - providing access to supervision for those staff dealing with child protection issues
+- taking all suspicions and disclosures seriously. - responding sympathetically to any request from pupils or staff for time out to deal with distress or anxiety. - maintaining confidentiality and sharing information on a need-to-know basis only with relevant individuals and agencies. - storing records securely. - offering details of helplines, counselling or other avenues of external support. - where a member of staff is the subject of an allegation made by a pupil, ensure that lines of communication are maintained. - following the procedures laid down in our child protection, whistleblowing, complaints and disciplinary procedures. - cooperating fully with relevant statutory agencies.